Recovery Expectations After Uncomplicated Cervical Cervical Lymphadenectomy (Neck Diussection) Recovery Expectations

 This is the period of most meaningful recovery, though improvement is gradual and often incomplete:

-• Neck pain and stiffness improve substantially — VAS scores decline from 6.8 at 3 months to 4.5 at 6 months and 3.2 at 12 months, but remain significantly above the preoperative baseline of 2.1 [1]
+• Neck pain and stiffness improve substantially — Reported pain scores decline from 6.8 out of 10 at 3 months to 4.5 at 6 months and 3.2 at 12 months, but remain significantly above the preoperative baseline of 2.1 [1]

 • Functional capacity recovers from 3.9 to 7.1 out of 10 by 12 months, but does not return to the pre-disease level of 8.5 [1]